GlebBatykov/theater/README.md

 The link can be obtained both when creating a top-level actor using the actor system, and when creating a child actor through the actor context.

-In these examples, we use the actor system to create a top-level actor and get a link to it, send a message to it.
+In these examples, we use the actor system to create a top-level actor and get a link to it, send a message to it:

 ```dart
 // Create actor class